GP-Music: An Interactive Genetic Programming System for Music Generation with Automated Fitness Raters

 rating data from a users run and uses it to train a

-neural network based automatic rater, or {"}auto
+neural network based automatic rater, or auto rater,

-rater{"}, which can replace the user in bigger runs.
+which can replace the user in bigger runs.
+Using this

-to 50 generations with 500 individuals per generation.
+generations with 500 individuals per generation.
+The

-those generated in user interactive runs.",
+generated in user interactive runs.",

 - }